raquo/Airstream/README.md

 ### Observer

-`Observer[A]` is a modest wrapper around an `onNext: A => Unit` callback that represents an _external_ observer (see sections above for the distinction with internal observers).
+`Observer[A]` is a modest wrapper around an `onNext: A => Unit` callback that represents an _external_ observer (see sections above for the distinction with InternalObserver-s).
 Observers have no knowledge of which observables, if any, they're observing, they have no power to choose whether they want to observe an observable, etc.

-Observers are intended to contain side effects, and to trigger evaluation of observables (which, remember, are lazy).
+Observers are intended to contain side effects, and to trigger evaluation of observables by their presence (remember, all Observables are lazy).

-You usually create observers with `Observer.apply` or `Observable.foreach`.
-There are a few more methods on Observer that support [error handling](#error-handling)
+You usually create observers with `Observer.apply` or `myObservable.foreach`.
+There are a few more methods on Observer that support [error handling](#error-handling).

 Observers have a couple convenience methods: